deluge-torrent/deluge/docs/source/intro/01-install.md

     pip install deluge

-Install with all optional dependecies:
+Install with all optional dependencies:

     pip install deluge[all]